LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/Advanced Configurations/sdk-initialization.md

 Important:
 </div>

-**To use the Monitoring API, you need to initialize the SDK with MonitoringParams for more information, click [here](android-quickstart-manual.html#step-4-optional-initialization-with-monitoring-params){:target="_blank"}**
+**To use the Monitoring API, you need to initialize the SDK with MonitoringParams.
+For more information, click [here](android-quickstart-manual.html#step-4-optional-initialization-with-monitoring-params){:target="_blank"}**

 Once initialization is completed (**onInitSucceed**), you can call LivePerson methods.